marcocipri/marcocipri.github.io/_posts/2017-10-14-Central VA Traffic Analysis.md

   - simple
 ---

 This is a simple analysis of Tweets from @511centralva to analyze traffic conditions in the Central VA area.
-The is the first attempt with any NLP and utilizes regex to parse tweets.
+The is the first attempt without any NLP and utilizes regex to parse tweets.

 The aim is to obtain accident prone zones and times during the day.